globus/globus-compute/docs/endpoints.rst

     Only the owner of an endpoint is authorized to start an endpoint.
 Thus if you register an endpoint using one identity and try to start an endpoint owned by another identity, it will fail.

+To start an endpoint using a client identity, rather than as a user, you can export the FUNCX_SDK_CLIENT_ID and FUNCX_SDK_CLIENT_SECRET environment variables.
+This is explained in detail in :ref:`client credentials`.

 Stopping an Endpoint